Ioji Temple's main gate

 Iouji Temple (Statues of Yoshitsune and the Sato Brothers)

-The Sato clan is said by Fujiwara no Chizune, the second son of Fujiwara no Hidesato, a descendant of Fujiwara no Kamatari are called the Shinobu Sato clan because they ruled the Shinobu area (present-day Fukushima City and Date City)
+The Sato clan is said to have originated with Fujiwara no Chizune, the second son of Fujiwara no Hidesato, who was a descendant of Fujiwara no Kamatari, who played an active role in the Taika Reforms.Theyruled the Shinobu region (present-day Fukushima City to Date City) and are thereforethe Shinobu Sato clanknown as

 It is said that Eisaku Sato, the Prime Minister of the Showa era, was also a descendant of Nobuo Sato